g-etorri/articles/jncie-self-study/bgp-and-policies/9-ibgp-peering-configuration.md

 # iBGP Peering Configuration

-Hello guys, today we have a big mission to accomplish.
-We have to configure our BGP Free Core/6PE structure.
-I need to tell you, these configuration need to be followed after the MPLS configuration to see all working.
-But, the book don't follow the logic sequence.
-So, all of my tests will be sucessful because I've finished all the MPLS part.
+Hello guys!
+Today we have a massive mission to accomplish: configuring our BGP Free Core and 6PE structure.

+Before we start, I need to make a quick disclaimer.
+For this configuration to be fully verifiable in the data plane, it must be deployed on top of a working MPLS foundation.
+The study guide I am following doesn't present the topics in this exact logical sequence.
+Therefore, my connectivity tests at the end of this article will be successful because I have already provisioned the underlying MPLS/SR-MPLS layer in my lab.
+Keep that in mind!

-Our topology is the same of the previous article:
+Our topology remains the same as in the previous articles:
 <img width="1145" height="744" alt="image" src="https://github.com/user-attachments/assets/9cbe9972-0a7c-45d9-98b6-de1fcfbe4e3a" />

-We have some task to accomplish and to let this network very very pretty.
+We have a few tasks to accomplish to make this network truly elegant:

-We need to connect the RR in our IGP, it'll be connected with R1 and R2.
-The RR will be out-of-path, in other words, the RR will not run MPLS/SR-MPLS.
+* We need to integrate the Route Reflector into our IGP.
+They will connect to R1 and R2.

+* The RR will be out-of-path, meaning they will only handle the Control Plane and will not run MPLS/SR-MPLS or forward transit traffic.

-All the session must be establish using TCP-AO authentication, with BFD and log the state changes with the log-updown knob.
+* All iBGP sessions must be established using TCP-AO authentication and BFD, and we must log state changes using the log-updown knob.

-We'll have two RR clusters in this scenario, East and West.
+* We will deploy two RR clusters: East and West.

-R1, R8, R7 and R6 will be connected in the West, and R2, R3, R4 and R5 will connect in the East.
-All the routers will do the classic, next-hop-self.
+* R1, R6, R7, and R8 will be RR Clients in the West cluster.

+* R2, R3, R4, and R5 will be RR Clients in the East cluster.

+* All PE routers will apply the classic next-hop self policy for exported routes.

-With the information defined, let's set up this RR!
-The RR are pre-configured like the other routers in our network, but without the MPLS/SR-MPLS configuration.
-His loopback address is 10.0.0.0!
+With our constraints defined, let's set up the RRs!
+The RRs are pre-configured with baseline settings, just like the other routers, but without MPLS.
+The RR loopback address is 10.0.0.0.

 In R1 and R2, we need to configure the backbone interfaces:
 R1: